-- Nominal-value meals on infrequent occasions required for completion of a business meeting or related event.
-The meal should be incidental to the meeting or event. - Unsolicited advertising novelties or promotional material of a nominal value, such as pens, coffee mugs, hats, or calendars; or informational material such as books, reports, pamphlets, or periodicals. - Modest entertainment, such as soft drinks, coffee, and doughnuts, in connection with attendance at widely-attended gatherings sponsored by commercial firms, professional societies, or persons with whom the Laboratory does business. - Transportation in customary form on official business. - Perishable food items such as tins of popcorn, boxes of candy, or cookies should be graciously discouraged, but need not be returned if they are of nominal value and can be shared by a group, division, or directorate. - Employees do not have to seek approval for awards or prizes that are clearly offered because of an employee's outside activities, are not related to Laboratory activities/duties, and cannot be perceived by others as related to Laboratory activities/duties.
+- When required for completion of a business meeting or related event, employees may accept - a nominal-valued meal on infrequent occasions.
+The meal should be incidental to the meeting or event.
+Meals affecting more than five employees require pre-approval from EA-Ethics. - Unsolicited advertising novelties or promotional material of a nominal value, such as pens, coffee mugs, hats, or calendars; or informational material such as books, reports, pamphlets or periodicals. - Modest entertainment, such as soft drinks, coffee, and doughnuts, in connection with attendance at widely-attended gatherings sponsored by commercial firms, professional societies, or persons with whom the Laboratory does business. - Transportation in customary form on official business. - Perishable food items such as tins of popcorn, boxes of candy, or cookies should be graciously discouraged, but need not be returned if they are of nominal value and can be shared by a Group, Division, or Directorate. - Employees do not have to seek approval for awards or prizes that are clearly offered because of an employee's outside activities, are not related to Laboratory activities/duties, and cannot be perceived by others as related to Laboratory activities/duties.